 Positive self-identity is an important aspect of youth development and a student's success.
-Providing opportunities for youth to learn and develop a positive cultural identity is a critical element to programming.
+Providing opportunities for youth to learn and develop a positive cultural identity is a critical element to programming and youth development.
 Intentional strategies to build awareness, confidence and identity while better understanding historical events and institutional barriers improve youths' understanding of themselves and their environment.